 \subsection{Implementation details}

-code \citep{R} supporting our methodological contribution, and all examples reported here and throughout the paper, may be found on our Git repository.
+code \citep{R} supporting our methodological contribution, and all examples, may be found on our Git repository.

 Some noteworthy aspects of that implementation include the following.
 Unlike {\tt laGP}, which is coded in {\sf C} with {\tt OpenMP} for symmetric multiprocessing parallelization ({\sf R} serving only as wrapper), our LIGP implementation is pure {\sf R}.
-Nevertheless, our template schemes are competitive, time-wise, or in some cases are notably faster.
+Nevertheless, our template schemes are competitive, time-wise, and sometimes notably faster.

 We privilege an isotropic Gaussian kernel formulation with scalar lengthscale $\theta$ for local modeling, although there is no reason other forms, such as Mat\'ern \citep{Stein2012}, could not be entertained so long as the structure is differentiable with respect to inducing points $\bar{\X}_m$.
-To improve numerical conditioning of matrices $\K_m$ and $\Q_m^{(n)}$ for stable inversion, we augment their diagonals with $\epsilon=10^{-6}$ and $10^{-5}$ jitter \citep{Neal1998}, respectively.
+To improve numerical conditioning of matrices $\K_m$ and $\Q_m^{(n)}$ for stable inversion, we augment their diagonals with $\epsilon_K=10^{-6}$ and $\epsilon_Q=10^{-5}$ jitter \citep{Neal1998}, respectively.
 While both are theoretically decomposible, we find that $\Q_m^{(n)}$ is more sensitive to conditioning issues, thus requiring larger $\epsilon$.
 In the context of LAGP, it has been shown that separable local formulations do not much improve predictive performance, especially after first applying a global pre-scaling of inputs \citep{sun2019emulating}.
-Such stretching and compressing of inputs,\footnote{A characterization attributed to Derek Bingham pre-dating any published account, to our knowledge} has recently become popular as a means of boosting predictive performance of approximate GP methods \citep[e.g.,][]{katzfuss2020scaled}.
-When we apply pre-scaling in our exercises, primarily to ensure apples-with-apples comparisons to benchmarks also benefiting from pre-scaling, we do so by dividing by square-root separable global lengthscales obtained from a GP's fit to random size-1000 data subsets.
-See \citet{gramacy2020surrogates}, Section 9.3.4, for details.
-The time required for this pre-processing of inputs is not included in our summaries.
+Such stretching and compressing of inputs,\footnote{A characterization attributed to Derek Bingham predating any published account, to our knowledge.} has recently become popular as a means of boosting predictive performance of approximate GP methods \citep[e.g.,][]{katzfuss2020scaled}.
+When pre-scaling in our exercises to ensure apples-with-apples comparisons to benchmarks we divide by square-root separable global lengthscales obtained from a GP's fit to random size-1000 data subsets.
+See \cite{gramacy2020surrogates}, Section 9.3.4, for details.
+The time required is not included in our summaries.